Chiwetel Ejiofor: 1996–2007: Career beginnings and early recognition

 In 2007, Ejiofor starred opposite Don Cheadle in Talk to Me, a film based on the true story of Ralph "Petey" Greene (played by Cheadle), an African-American radio personality in the 1960s and 1970s.
-He performed on stage in The Seagull at the Royal Court Theatre from 18 January to 17 March 2007, then later that year reprised his role as Othello at the Donmar Warehouse, alongside Kelly Reilly as Desdemona and Ewan McGregor as Iago.
+He performed on stage in The Seagull at the Royal Court Theatre from 18 January to 17 March 2007, and later that year reprised his role as Othello at the Donmar Warehouse, alongside Kelly Reilly as Desdemona and Ewan McGregor as Iago.
 The production received favourable reviews, with particularly strong praise for Ejiofor.
 "Chiwetel Ejiofor produces one of the most memorable performances of Othello in recent years."
 He was awarded the Laurence Olivier Award for Best Actor for his performance.
 He also narrated the BBC television film Partition: The Day India Burned (2007), which was based on the Partition of India.
 He starred as Mike Terry in the 2008 cult film Redbelt that received favourable reviews.